medic/cht-conf/README.md

 * upload of custom translations to the server

-## create-users **[ALPHA]**

-N.B. this feature is currently in development, and probably not ready for production yet.

-To create users on a remote server, use the `create-users` action.
-The CSV file should be called `users.csv`, and an example is available [in the tests directory](test/data/create-users), for [an existing place](test/data/create-users/existing-place) and [a new place](test/data/create-users/new-place).

 ## csv-to-docs

 To convert CSV to JSON docs, use the `csv-to-docs` action.